 “I get really anxious if I’m falling behind.
 Just to be in the class, just to hear what’s going on, even if I’m not doing work, just eased me a bit… The robot connected me with my friends, because it just lifted my spirits.” – young cancer patient

-Canteen established the Robots Program in 2018 as part of our suite of programs and services providing support to young patients impacted by cancer.
+Canteen established the Robots Service in 2018 as part of our suite of programs and services providing support to young patients impacted by cancer.
 When a young person is diagnosed with cancer, it inevitably has a huge impact on their education as well as their social and family life.
 As they spend weeks and at times months, going through hospitals, they find themselves disconnected from their peers as a result of long absences from school.
 This often leads to feelings of isolation, leaving them distressed and anxious, as well as contributing to poorer academic outcomes.
 High absences from school also puts young people at higher risk of bullying when they return to the classroom.

 The recent support that Canteen received from Tour De Cure has enabled us to reach more young people waiting for a robot to become available.
 The funds went directly towards purchasing new robots, so that young people who were isolated from school can reconnect with their friends and teachers.